-- 1. Gather supplies.
+- 1. Gather your supplies.
 Take your child to a quiet place away from other people and pets.
 No one else should be in the room except your helper.
 This will help to make sure that your supplies stay clean. - 2.
 Prepare a hard, flat surface by cleaning it well with a sanitizing wipe.
-Allow the surface to dry all the way. - 3.
+Allow the surface to dry completely. - 3.
 Remove your child's shirt if needed. - 4.
-Remove jewelry and roll up any sleeves.
+Remove your jewelry and roll up any sleeves. - 5.
+Put a mask on yourself and everyone in the room, including your child.

-- 5. Put a mask on yourself and everyone in the room, including your child. - 6.
-Wash your hands well with soap and water for 30 seconds.
+- 6. Wash your hands well with soap and water for 30 seconds.
 Wash between each finger and under your nails.
 Rinse and dry your hands well.
 Use a paper towel to turn off the sink. - 7.
 Put on clean gloves. - 8.
 Your child and the helper will also need to wash their hands and wear a mask, even if they do not touch the dressing site. - 9.
 Open the dressing change kit.
 Use sterile technique and add any other items to the sterile field as needed.
 Ask your child's nurse to show you how to create a sterile field.

-Remove old dressing
+Remove the old dressing

-- 1. Carefully remove old dressing without pulling on the line.
-Peel dressing toward the line insertion site (where the line enters the skin).
+- 1. Carefully remove the old dressing without pulling on the line.
+Peel the dressing toward the line insertion site (where the line enters the skin).
 Have someone help hold your child or the line if needed. - Do not touch the area under the dressing - Do not use scissors to remove tape from the line.
 You could accidentally cut the line. - 2.
-If your child has an anchoring device outside of the dressing area, remove old anchoring device from the skin and the line with alcohol wipes or adhesive remover. - 3.
-Check area around the line for signs of infection.
-Call your child's doctor right away (after you finish the dressing change) if you see any: - Redness. - Swelling. - Drainage.
+If your child has one, remove the old anchoring device from the skin and the line with alcohol wipes. - 3.
+Check the area around the line for any signs of infection.
+Call your child's doctor right away (after you finish the dressing change) if you see any: - Redness - Swelling - Drainage

-Also call if your child has:
+Also, call if your child has:

-- Pain at the line site. - Fever of 100.4°F or higher, or as advised by your child's doctor. - 4.
+- Pain at the line site - Fever over 100.3°F (38°C) or as advised by your child's doctor - 4.
 Remove dirty gloves. - 5.
 Wash your hands well with soap and water for 30 seconds.
 Wash between each finger and under your nails.
 Rinse and dry your hands well.
 Use a paper towel to turn off the sink.
-If you do not have a helper, use alcohol-based gel or foam to clean your hands.
+If you do not have a helper, use the alcohol-based gel or foam to clean your hands.
 Do not leave your child to wash your hands at the sink. - 6.
-Put on sterile gloves using sterile technique.
+Put on the sterile gloves using sterile technique.
 Ask your child's nurse to show you how to put on sterile gloves.